kevin-margueritte/Future_VS_IO/README.md

 # Run benchmark

-Benchmarks are generated with [sbt-jmh](https://github.com/ktoso/sbt-jmh) Results are computed with this arguments
+Benchmarks are generated with [sbt-jmh](https://github.com/ktoso/sbt-jmh) Results are computed with these arguments

     jmh:run -t1 -f 1 -wi 5 -i 5 .*Benchmark.*